 - I won’t know what to say when I pick up the phone – YOU WILL LEARN – People who have never worked in the IT industry or in an office environment before can feel a bit anxious about speaking to complete strangers over the phone.
 However, there is nothing to be nervous about; all our new recruits attend a boot camp where they learn the basics, and once they join their teams they are continuously supported by peers and managers.
 Our candidates and clients are also fantastic people to talk to, who same as you, are interested in getting to know you.
 There is a lot to learn, but that’s what makes recruitment interesting.
 Read Harrison Moore’s story and how he started his career at Whitehall.

 - I will need to work long hours – FALSE – As a recruiter you usually work during office hours on weekdays and never on weekends, bank holidays or Christmas days as you would do in other careers like retail or hospitality.
 If you are a Senior Consultant, you might need to respond to the odd e-mail or call out of office hours but if you do, it only means commission might be coming your way.
 If you work for a fun company like Whitehall, you also have the opportunity to enjoy our facilities like the pool table, ping pong table and our funky canteen.
-Days truly never feel long when you are having fun and you enjoy your job, one of the main reasons to have been awarded 19th Best Small Company to work for by the Sunday Times.
+Days truly never feel long when you are having fun and you enjoy your job, one of the main reasons to have been awarded as one of the Best Small Companies to work for by the Sunday Times.

 See our current available jobs at Whitehall.
 We are hiring!